 Wisconsin occupational health annual indicator data, trend reports, and other Department of Health Services (DHS) indicator reports are provided below.

 The Council of State and Territorial Epidemiologists (CSTE) developed occupational health "indicators" in 1999 as a way to measure occupational hazard health effects, exposure, interventions, and socioeconomic costs.
+Explore the most recent occupational health indicator data for all participating states at the CSTE Occupational Health Indicators webpage.

-Occupational Health Indicator Trend Reports
+Occupational Health Indicator Trend reports

 - Wisconsin Occupational Health Indicators Report 2009-2018, P-45104 (PDF)